 Assured that the dead would be insulted by mourning or sadness, Dia de los Muertos celebrates the lives of the deceased with food, drink, parties, and activities the dead enjoyed in life.
 Dia De Los Muertos recognizes death as a natural part of the human experience, a continuum with birth, childhood, and growing up to become a contributing member of the community.
 On Dia De Los Muertos, the dead are also a part of the community, awakened from their eternal sleep to share celebrations with their loved ones.

-The most familiar symbol of Dia De Los Muertos may be the calacas and calaveras (skeletons and skulls), which appear everywhere during the holiday: in candied sweets, as parade masks, as dolls.
+The most familiar symbol of Dia De Los Muertos may be the calacas and calaveras (skeletons and skulls), which appear everywhere during the holiday: in candied sweets, sugar skulls, parade masks, and dolls.
 Calacas and calaveras are almost always portrayed as enjoying life, often in fancy clothes and entertaining situations.

-The most famous “La Catrina” was created by Jose Guadalupe Posada (2-2-1852 / 1-20-1913) Born in the central state of Aguascalientes Mexico in the section of the city known as San Marcos.
+The most famous “La Catrina” was created by Jose Guadalupe Posada (2-2-1852 / 1-20-1913) Born in the section of San Marcos in the city of Aguascalientes, Zacatecas (In 1857 that part of Zacatecas was admitted as the state of Aguascalientes Mexico).
 At a young age, he showed his genius artistic flair for drawing.
 His brother Cirilo Posada, who was also his literacy teacher signed him up at the “El Esfuerzo”, an arts and crafts school.
 He bacame a lithography apprentice at the age of 18 at the printing press of Jose Trinidad Pedroza.The business grew to be the most important of its kind in the central part of Mexico..
 Posada’s first illustration was in “El Jicote”, a newpaper with a political comical overtone to it.
 It was the first edition of El Jicote that Posada made his first illustration of death (1872).
 The image of small skeleton holding a scythe over a tombstone.
-Posada reputation grew rapididly, not just locally “Aguascalientes”(1852-1872)*, but also in the city of Leon, Guanajuato (1872-1888)*, and in Mexico City (1888-1913)*.
+Posada reputation grew rapidly, not just locally “Aguascalientes”(1852-1872)*, but also in the city of Leon, Guanajuato (1872-1888)*, and in Mexico City (1888-1913)*.
 In 1890 he joined the workshop of editor Antonio Vanegas Arroyo, whom he worked with until his death.
 They produced a wide range of publications and themes that were so diverse that he was celebrated as the graphic chronicler and illustrator of his time.
 It was during this period of his life that Posada fully developed what was to become the popular Mexican graphic art that we know today.
-The artistic “Genius of the Stamp” informed and entertained people through funny pictures that illustrated corridos and popular songs to stories of passionate crimes and gallant ladies in flyers that relate misery, love greed, power and death.
+Posada artwork contains over 16,000 illustrations, lithographs, stamps, and artwork.
+The artistic “Genius of the Stamp” informed and entertained people through funny pictures that illustrated corridos and popular songs to stories of passionate crimes and gallant ladies in flyers that relate misery, love, greed, power, and death.

 One of his last engravings was the world renowned Calavera Garbancera (“Garbancera” to all those people who have indigenous blood, but pretended to be European, forgetting and not wanting to be part of their roots and their culture) later to be known as “Calavera Catrina (The Catrina Skull)”.
 The concept of La Catrina originated during the Porfiriato, between 1876 and 1910, when Porfirio Diaz was President of Mexico, as a criticism of the class binary in Mexico.
 Posada wanted to create a skeleton dressed extravagantly and elegantly to depict the Mexican women of the upper class during the Porfiriato.
-La Catrina was created in 1912 and published 10 months after Posada’s death on Januray 20th 1913.
-It became popular after Diego Rivera used the image in his mural “Sueño de una tarde dominical en La Alameda Central.
+Posada said that “death is democratic. because at the end of the day , blonde or brunette, rich or poor everyone ends up as a skeleton in the end”.
+The most iconic Catrina was created in 1912 and published 10 months after Posada’s death on Januray 20th 1913.
 The image of La Catrina and its details are considered one of Mexico’s most iconic figures.

 Even though La Catrina is a skeleton, she symbolizes a tradition full of life with an extravagantly plumed sombrero tilted to the side and an elegant tight dress, La Catrina is a tall elegant, dignified female skeleton, eloquently stands as the center of attention in homes, restaurants, and museums all around Mexico and the world.

-For us Mexicans, death does not scare us, on the contrary, we dress La Catrina up nicely, we turn her into candy to eat it, and we craft La Catrina with different materials to be able to admire her as part of our culture, but specifically as part of “Dia De Lo Muertos” Day of The Dead,
+For Mexicans, death does not scare us, on the contrary, we dress La Catrina up nicely, we turn her into candy to eat it We craft La Catrina with different materials to be able to admire her as part of our culture, but specifically as part of “Dia De Lo Muertos” Day of The Dead,

 La Catrina signifies death for Mexicans and there are different sizes, textures, and colors throughout Mexico and the world..
 Even though La Catrina is now very popular, many people do not know its significance and they associate it with something dark, which is a mistake.
 La Catrina is something spiritual.